-At the time of approving the financial statements, the Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions, including the current and future impact of COVID-19, that may cast significant doubt on the ability of the trust to continue as a going concern.
-The Trustees make this assessment in respect of a period of one year from the date of approval of the financial statements.
-It is difficult to determine the full impact of COVID-19 to the trust, however after due considerations the Trustees have concluded that the trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Trust's ability to continue its operational activities and continue as a going concern.
-The Trustees continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the charitable company to continue as a going concern.
+The Trustees make this in respect of a period of at least one year from the date of authorisation for issue of the accounts and have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.